paneidos/laravel-tagged-cache/README.md

 If you use the same Memcache server for multiple projects/tenants, it might be difficult to flush the cache for only one of them.
 The only options is to flush the entire cache.
 Using Laravel's built in `TaggableStore`, it's possible to flush the cache for only one project/tenant.

+## How does it work?

+The tagged cache driver is a simple wrapper for another cache driver.
+All regular access to cache keys, such as `get`, `put` and `remember`, are forced to use the `tags` method and include the specified tag.
+Other special methods, such as `lock` are passed through without modification.

 # Installation

 To get started with Laravel Tagged Cache, use Composer to add the package to your project's dependencies: